deneha/azure-guidance/best-practices-api-implementation.md

 	}
 	```

-	> **Tip**: Utilize the default routing wherever possible and avoid defining many complicated custom routes as this can result in brittleness (it is very easy to add methods to a controller that result in ambiguous routes) and reduced performance (the bigger the routing table, the more work the Web API framework has to do to work out which route matches a given URI).
+	> [AZURE.TIP] Utilize the default routing wherever possible and avoid defining many complicated custom routes as this can result in brittleness (it is very easy to add methods to a controller that result in ambiguous routes) and reduced performance (the bigger the routing table, the more work the Web API framework has to do to work out which route matches a given URI).
 Keep the API and routes simple.
 For more information, see the section Organizing the Web API Around Resources in the API Design Guidance.
 If you must define custom routes, a preferable approach is to use attribute-based routing described later in this section.

 	For more information about convention-based routing, see the page [Routing in ASP.NET Web API](http://www.asp.net/web-api/overview/web-api-routing-and-actions/routing-in-aspnet-web-api) on the Microsoft website.